Ben Oshrine, MD

 Knowing the specific subtype of NHL and the staging information is critical for formulating an effective treatment plan.
 In general, this information is obtained prior to initiating any therapy.
 In situations where the cancer is the cause of a medical emergency, however, urgent treatment may begin prior to having all the necessary information.
 Examples of such emergencies include times when the lymphoma is threatening the function of a vital organ or structure such as the heart, airway, spinal cord, or kidneys, or when the rapidly dividing lymphoma cells are causing serious disturbances in the electrolyte balances in the body.
 These situations are relatively uncommon.

 Because the vast majority of NHLs affecting children are composed of rapidly dividing and aggressive lymphoma cells, chemotherapy is a very effective treatment modality for pediatric NHL.
-In fact, surgery and radiation are no longer standard components of the initial therapy of NHL because most patients respond very quickly to chemotherapy.
-The type of chemotherapy depends entirely on the subtype of NHL and the extent of disease (staging), and varies both in terms of the intensity and duration of treatment.
+Often, chemotherapy is the only treatment needed.
+The type of chemotherapy depends on the subtype of NHL and the extent of disease (staging), and varies both in terms of the intensity and duration of treatment.
 In all cases, combinations of drugs are used to attack the lymphoma in multiple different ways.

-For Burkitt lymphoma and DLBCL, treatment tends to be short (lasting 3-6 months) but intensive.
-Anaplastic large cell lymphoma therapy is somewhat longer (up to 1 year) but almost entirely outpatient.
+For Burkitt lymphoma and DLBCL, treatment tends to be short (lasting 3-6 months) but intensive, often requiring admission to the hospital.
+Anaplastic large cell lymphoma therapy is somewhat longer (up to 1 year) but the therapy is less intense and can often be given on an outpatient basis.
 Finally, lymphoblastic lymphomas are treated mostly as outpatients over approximately 2 years.
-Since the style and duration of chemotherapy differs dramatically based on the subtype of NHL, it is difficult to generalize what specific chemotherapy agents are used; however, some of the more common medications used (in combination) to treat pediatric NHL are:
+Since the style and duration of chemotherapy differ dramatically based on the subtype of NHL, it is difficult to generalize what specific chemotherapy agents are used; however, some of the more common medications used (in combination) to treat pediatric NHL are:

 Depending on the subtype of NHL and whether the lymphoma is present in the cerebrospinal fluid, chemotherapy may be administered directly into the spinal fluid during a lumbar puncture.
 This is called intrathecal chemotherapy and is given along with standard chemotherapy.
 Sometimes, even when lymphoma cells are not seen in the spinal fluid during the initial staging evaluation, intrathecal chemotherapy is used preventatively to decrease the risk of the lymphoma coming back in the central nervous system.